douggal/advent-of-code-2023/README.md

 ```

 #### Day 7
-- Burned, again, by overwriting keys in a mutable.Map
+- I made 3 mistakes
-- My initial idea was to assign a numeric score to each hand within type, but
+- 1) My initial idea was to assign a numeric score to each hand within type, but
 this did not work.
 Backtracked and took the hint in the description and mapped
 the relative card strengths to letters of the alphabet so that each hand sorts out, ascending, by strength.
+- 2) overwriting keys in a mutable.Map
+- 3) not looking for all the type combos - I missed Full House
-- Late, no points for today, but I did finish
+- So I was late, no points for today, but I did finish

 ```text